Join InterNations

 If you want to travel outside of Amsterdam apps like 9292ov (provides information about transportation in the whole country), NS Reisplanner (the official app for Dutch national rail), and Schiphol Airport app (the official airport app) might come in handy.

-Cheers to the SPRING in May!
-We are thrilled to invite you back to the lovely Hyatt Regency BAR and its pool area.
-Hyatt Regency Amsterdam is an urban oasis in the center of Amsterdam with an award
+We are thrilled to invite you back to the lovely Hyatt Regency BAR, its pool table area, and the lovely terrace.
+Hyatt Regency Amsterdam is an urban oasis in the center of Amsterdam with an award-wi

 See all upcoming events for expats in Amsterdam